yashj1301/Estrella-SSERD/README.md

 # TEAM ESTRELLA (IPD-4, SSERD)

-This is a repository for the website code of TEAM ESTRELLA, Internship and Division - 4, Society for Space Education Research and Development (SSERD).
+This is a repository for the website code of TEAM ESTRELLA, Internship and Project Division - 4, Society for Space Education Research and Development (SSERD).
 The following members contributed to the website development -

 1. Yash Jain (Website Code)
 2. Jane Trisha (Website Code)